Hip pain in equestrian sports — what helps?

 Therefore, hip pain is not just a physical problem, but affects the entire rider-horse team.

-Causes of hip pain when riding
+Causes of hip pain while riding

 1. Muscular problems